India will become developed nation on its own by following Lord Buddha's path: Akhilesh | Politics

 - India

-Samajwadi Party (SP) president Akhilesh Yadav on Monday said if Prime Minister Narendra Modi follows the path of Lord Buddha, India will become a developed country.
+Samajwadi Party chief Akhilesh Yadav on Monday said if Prime Minister Narendra Modi follows the path of Lord Buddha, India will become a developed country.

+Yadav claimed the BJP is scared after several opposition parties came together to form the INDIA bloc.

+The SP chief, who recently spelt out his ''PDA formula'' for the 2024 Lok Sabha polls as a combination of ''Pichde (backward classes), Dalit and Alpasankhyak (minorities), said that since the ''PDA is with the INDIA alliance, the BJP will taste defeat in the 2024 general elections''.

-Yadav said the Bahujan Samaj has been cheated from time to time and now, it has started to understand its rights.
+Yadav said the Bahujan Samaj has been cheated from time to time.

+''We were never backward.
+Due to conspiracies hundreds of years ago, our community was made backward.
+But now the backwards and Dalits have become aware.
+They are demanding their rights and excelling in every field.
+Due to this, the BJP is afraid,'' he said.

+''We 'samajwadis' (socialists) have been demanding a caste census for a long time.
+Mulayam Singh Yadav, Sharada Yadav, Lalu Yadav and leaders from the south have raised in Parliament the demand for a caste census,'' Yadav said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)